-That said, the nightly builds work pretty nicely, and are reliable, if not complete.
-Many KDE Connect features work on Windows albeit not all.
+That said, the nightly builds work pretty nicely and are reliable, if not complete.
+Many KDE Connect features work on Windows, albeit not all.
 Features like clipboard sharing between Android and Windows work too.
 This gives your devices a universal clipboard where you can copy on one device and paste on another.
 This works seamlessly, without the user having to do anything on their part.
-Well, except, copying and pasting.
+Well, except for copying and pasting.

 Better than Microsoft’s “Your Phone”?